pourhadi/SuperSerial/README.md

 ## Usage

-SuperSerial uses Mirroring in Swift to automatically infer a Struct's stored variables, allowing for hassle-free out-of-the-box JSON serialization.
-Conforming that Struct to AutoSerializable allows for easy deserialization as well.
+SuperSerial uses Swift's Mirror to automatically infer a struct's stored variables, allowing for hassle-free out-of-the-box JSON serialization.
+Conforming that struct to AutoSerializable allows for easy deserialization as well.

 Also supports custom serialization for structs and object types.